selimharfouche/wellplates/README.md

 - the server is deployed on vercel https://wellplates-server.vercel.app/api/

 # What i am currently focusing on:
-- writing instructions onn how to run the app locally
+- writing instructions on how to run the app locally -> docs/README.MD
 - code refactoring
-- JSDoc
+- documentaion, JSDoc

 # Next step, not in a specific order:
+- Mozilla sops
+- npmjs secure-env
 - be able to refresh the page
 - admin portal ?
 - helper bot